Case Study 3: GlobalTrade Logistics - Scenario Paper

-Print this scenario.
-Read it twice using the Two-Pass Reading Method — once for understanding, once to extract implicit requirements.
-Build all 9 artifacts within the 180-minute window.
+Print this case study.
+Read it twice using the Two-Pass Reading Method once for the narrative and once for implicit requirements.
+Then build all nine core artifacts inside the full prep window before you open the support pages.

 Project Overview

 GlobalTrade Logistics (GTL) is an international freight forwarding and logistics company headquartered in Chicago.
-Founded in 1998, GTL provides end-to-end supply chain services including ocean, air, and ground freight, warehousing, customs brokerage, and — via a recent acquisition — cold-chain logistics for temperature-sensitive goods.
+Founded in 1998, GTL provides end-to-end supply chain services including ocean, air, and ground freight, warehousing, customs brokerage, and, through a recent acquisition, cold-chain logistics for temperature-sensitive goods.

 Company profile: